Daniel-Mietchen/events/5th-LEARN-workshop-2017.md

 # About
 On January 26, 2017 in Barcelona, the [EU project LEARN (LEaders Activating Research Networks: Implementing the LERU Research Data Roadmap and Toolkit)](http://learn-rdm.eu/) are organizing their 5th workshop on Research Data Management, entitled “[Shaping and aligning research data management policies](http://learn-rdm.eu/workshops/5th-learn-workshop/)”, to which this document is a contribution.
+The workshop is being live streamed and will be archived.
+There have also been twets under the [#learnbcn](https://twitter.com/hashtag/learnbcn?src=hash) hashtag.

 # Title
 Integrating policy and infrastructure in research data management: the perspective of researchers